adrianbeloqui/hawkeye/README.md

 sudo arp-scan --retry=8 --ignoredups -I wlan0 --localnet

 I will use this command in the Python app because is a lot faster.

+## Create Service for Systemctl

+Copy /systemctl/hawkeye.service into /etc/systemd/system/hawkeye.service

+Then, run:

+systemctl start hawkeye
+systemctl enable hawkeye

+## Add Crontab job

+run:

+crontab -e

+Then copy/paste the contents of /crontab/crontab_job into that